 The first step to either challenging a Will or fighting a challenge starts by retaining an experienced estate lawyer.
 An estate lawyer can advise you about the type of evidence you need and how to get it, and can also present your case to the court.

-If you’re considering challenging a Will, or you’re the beneficiary of a Will that has been challenged by someone else, get in touch with our Wills and Estates team.
+If you’re considering challenging a Will, or you’re the beneficiary of a Will that has been challenged by someone else, get in touch with our team.
 We’ve been helping our clients get what they’re entitled to since 1955, and our lawyers are experienced in handling complex will disputes and validity claims.